TipsyExp/nlh-trainer/docs/COACHING.md

 •	Persists a small snapshot via backend.coach.advice_store.write_snapshot (node_key + solver payload).
 •	Does not yet emit AdviceV1Model on the wire.
 •  How it will behave in M3 (target):
-•	The same route will return AdviceV1Model as defined in backend/schemas/advice.py:
+The same route will return AdviceV1Model as defined in backend/schemas/advice.py:
 {
   "version": 1,
   "status": "ok" | "disabled" | "unsupported" | "not_found" | "timeout" | "error",
   "meta": { "street": "...", "n_players": 2, "hero_seat": 0, "source": "..." },
   "recommendation": { "bucket": "...", "strategy_bar": [ ... ] },
-  "equity": { ... },
+  "equity": { },
-  "thresholds": { ... },
+  "thresholds": { },
   "rationale": "..."
 }
 •
-o	Status will move to the top level (status), with meta.status no longer required. o	Street-specific behavior:
+o	status will move to the top level (status), with meta.status no longer required. o	Street- and mode-specific behaviour:
 	Preflop:
 	Delegates to the existing preflop advisor (PreflopAdvisorService).
 	Wraps its Advice dataclass into AdviceV1 (meta.source='chart' | 'equity' | 'rule').
 	Postflop HU:
-	Uses solver / equity-based coaches built on the shared decision context.
+	Uses equity-based postflop coach logic built on the shared decision context (see 3.4 Postflop Coach v1 (HU)).
-	Fills equity and thresholds when available.
+	Fills equity and thresholds (e.g. thresholds.pot_odds) when available.
+	Sets meta.source = "equity".
 	Postflop multiway:
 	Uses a multiway coach path when supported.
 	Otherwise returns status='unsupported'.
 •	During migration:
-o	Backend may introduce an internal AdviceV1Model object even before the wire format flips. o	Frontend should:
+o	The backend may introduce an internal AdviceV1Model object even before the wire format flips. o	The frontend should:
 	Continue to understand the current solver payload with meta.status.
 	Be ready to switch to AdviceV1 (top-level status, meta, recommendation, …) once the endpoint is upgraded.
 When coaching is completely disabled at the service level (e.g. feature gated), the route may return 501 rather than 200 + status='disabled'.